+The subject leader is responsible for supporting colleagues in the teaching of geography, for being informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
 The subject leader will complete an annual action plan where they will evaluate the strengths and weaknesses in the subject and indicate areas for further improvement.
-Throughout each academic year, the subject leader must undertake monitoring of Geography across the whole school.
+Throughout each academic year, the subject leader must undertake monitoring of geography across the whole school.